Truth Serum is a balanced, versatile recipe designed to extract lots of character.

 Going back to the screenshot, there’s a lot going on here, so I’ll speak on the 5 primary concepts I had in mind when creating the recipe.
 These summaries are greatly oversimplified, but they’ll do for this post.

-- Ca:Mg ratio – Calcium (Ca) expresses sweetness, magnesium (Mg) expresses pungency, tannins, sourness and metallic taste, and also intensifies the aftertaste.
+- Ca:Mg ratio – Calcium (Ca) expresses sweetness.
+Magnesium (Mg) expresses pungency/tannins, and also intensifies the aftertaste.
 The 2.15:1 ratio balances sweetness and pungency.

-- Cl:SO4 ratio – Chloride expresses sweetness.
-Sulfate (SO4) expresses astringency, bitterness, core flavor characteristics, and rinse taste, AKA scum (debris).
+- Cl:SO4 ratio – Chloride expresses sweetness and smooths things out, reducing rinse taste, but also character/complexity.
+Sulfate (SO4) expresses astringency, bitterness, core flavor characteristics, and rinse taste.
+It also extracts scum (debris).
 The 1.33:1 ratio results in a reasonable amount of sweetness and plenty of character.

 - Na:K ratio – Sodium (Na) has a salty taste, though it isn’t really noticeable in the amount that’s used for this recipe.
 I didn’t like the effect of potassium (K) in my water, because even in minute amounts it presented as a cold, inedible bitterness.
 For that reason, I didn’t use any potassium in this recipe.